-We should also note that society suffers from the proliferation of MLM schemes because the money could have instead been invested in legitimate enterprises.
+We should also note that society suffers from the proliferation of MLM schemes because the money and effort could have instead been invested in legitimate enterprises.
 Such failed investments and wasted energy also spoil the initiative of would-be entrepreneurs who might have been successful in a legitimate business.

-Finally, MLM expenses written off as losses result in a shortfall of tens of billions of dollars in IRS revenues, which should not be allowed for a illegitimate business.
+Finally, MLM expenses written off as losses result in a shortfall of tens of billions of dollars in IRS revenues, which should not be allowed for an illegitimate business.
 MLM losses should be treated the same as gambling losses, which can only be subtracted against winnings.

 Are all MLMs pyramid schemes?

 Read the page titled “Are all MLMs pyramid schemes?”
 See also “What MLM is like“, A brief history of pyramid schemes and MLM, and The Network Marketing & Direct Selling Name Game.